ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The ProbeRTT state works in concert with BBR.min_rtt estimation.
-Up to once every ProbeRTTInterval = 5 seconds, the flow enters ProbeRTT, decelerating by setting its cwnd_gain to BBRProbeRTTCwndGain = 0.5 to reduce its volume of inflight data to half of its estimated BDP, to try to measure the unloaded two-way propagation delay.
+Up to once every ProbeRTTInterval = 5 seconds, the flow enters ProbeRTT, decelerating by setting its cwnd_gain to BBRProbeRTTCwndGain = 0.5 to reduce its inflight to half of its estimated BDP, to try to measure the unloaded two-way propagation delay.

 There are two main motivations for making the MinRTTFilterLen roughly twice